 Celebrated in Conjunction with the International Day of Medical Physics

-To mark this anniversary, the MPU is organizing a celebration on November 07, the International Day of Medical Physics, featuring a short ceremony preceded by a symposium featuring alumni and members of the MPU.
+To mark this anniversary, the MPU organized a celebration on November 07, the International Day of Medical Physics, featuring a short ceremony preceded by a symposium featuring alumni and members of the MPU.
 An estimated 120 past & present students, staff, colleagues, and alumni were in attendance.

 For more information, please see the Event Program.